No Escape

 The inciting incident occurs at 14 minutes when Robbins is sentenced to Absolom, the inescapable island prison for the most dangerous criminals..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Robbins is attacked by the Outsiders and chooses to fight for his life rather than surrender, fully entering the brutal world of Absolom., moving from reaction to action.
+This illustrates the protagonist's commitment to Robbins is attacked by the Outsiders and chooses to fight for his life rather than surrender, fully entering the brutal world of Absolom., moving from reaction to action.

 The Collapse moment at 89 minutes (75% through) represents the emotional nadir.
-Here, Major assault on the Insiders; significant casualties including potential death of the Father or key allies; the community is devastated and hope seems lost., indicates the protagonist at their lowest point.
+Here, Major assault on the Insiders; significant casualties including potential death of the Father or key allies; the community is devastated and hope seems lost., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 80% of the runtime.
 Robbins makes the choice to fight alongside the Insiders, synthesizing his military skills with the community's values; he becomes their leader in the final stand., demonstrating the transformation achieved throughout the journey.